Antlia: Stars

 Lacaille gave nine stars Bayer designations, labelling them Alpha through to Theta, combining two stars next to each other as Zeta.
 Gould later added a tenth, Iota Antliae.
 Beta and Gamma Antliae (now HR 4339 and HD 90156) ended up in the neighbouring constellation Hydra once the constellation boundaries were delineated in 1930.
 Within the constellation's borders, there are 42 stars brighter than or equal to apparent magnitude 6.5.
 (Note: Objects of magnitude 6.5 are among the faintest visible to the unaided eye in suburban-rural transition night skies.)

 The constellation's two brightest stars—Alpha and Epsilon Antliae—shine with a reddish tinge.
 Alpha is an orange giant of spectral type K4III that is a suspected variable star, ranging between apparent magnitudes 4.22 and 4.29.
 It is located 320 ± 10 light-years away from Earth.
 Estimated to be shining with around 480 to 555 times the luminosity of the Sun, it is most likely an ageing star that is brightening and on its way to becoming a Mira variable star, having converted all its core fuel into carbon.
 Located 590 ± 30 light-years from Earth, Epsilon Antliae is an evolved orange giant star of spectral type K3 IIIa, that has swollen to have a diameter about 69 times that of the Sun, and a luminosity of around 1279 Suns.
 It is slightly variable.
 At the other end of Antlia, Iota Antliae is likewise an orange giant of spectral type K1 III.
 It is 202 ± 2 light-years distant.

+The constellation Antlia showing the IAU boundaries, the stick figure, and the brightest stars labelled.
+Astrophotography by Eckhard Slawik, from NOIRLab's 88 Constellations project.